charlstown/cookie-python/README.md

 # 1. What is PyTemplate

-A Python archetype to help me and others begin developing a coding project.
+A Python archetype to help developers begin developing a coding project.
 The archetype follows a customizable project structure using cookiecutter as a template generator.

 ## 1.1 What is cookiecutter
 A command-line utility that creates projects from cookiecutters (project templates), e.g. creating a Python package project from a Python package project template.